HomeGuidesSamplesAPI

 Access to the API requires a Premium or Enterprise Plan.
 You can sign up and upgrade to trial our Premium Plan for 30 days, or contact us to find out more about our Enterprise Plan.

-The API requires an authorization token for each request.
+The API requires an authorization token (API token) for each request.
 A token can be generated from your SafetyCulture account.

 🚧